aws-quickstart/cdk-eks-blueprints/docs/addons/gmaestro.md

 ## Prerequisites
 Before using gMaestro, you need to:
 1. [Sign up](https://app.granulate.io/gMaestroSignup) to the gMaestro platform
-2. Download a sample YAML file - After signing up to gMaestro, navigate to the [Deploy](https://app.granulate.io/deploy) on the left-hand menu, fill in the required fields and click on "Generate Config File"
+2. Download a config YAML file - After signing up to gMaestro, navigate to the [Deploy](https://app.granulate.io/deploy) on the left-hand menu, fill in the required fields and click on "Generate Config File" as shown bellow:

 ![GmaestroGenerateConfigFile](./../assets/images/gmaestro-generate-config-file.png)